o88 ooooooo ooooooo

 The decryption routine gets the block, gets the XOR-Key and the length of the data to decrypt, decrypts it and returns the plain text string.

-One crucial detail is that the string ID (the index to the data blob pointing to the right block for the string) is encrypted with a global XOR key stored in the module.
+One crucial detail is that the string ID (the index to the data blob pointing to the right block for the string) is encrypted with a global XOR key stored in the first bytes prepended to the encrypted blob.
 So the whole structure could e.g. look like this:

 Global Key | String Blob 1 | String Blob 2